cyberbotics/webots-doc/guide/webots-devices.md

 %end

-This example is nearly the same as "bumper.wbt" (see ).
+This example is nearly the same as "bumper.wbt" (see [this section](webots-devices.md#bumper-wbt)).
 The only difference is that this robot uses a "force" `TouchSensor` instead of a "bumper".
 So this robot can measure the force of each collision, which is printed in the Console window.

 ### gps.wbt